 As a visual artist, my journey has been heavily shaped by the revelation of the human body and its sacredness.
-Working with graphite and Prismacolor pencils in my art, I try to capture the nude form, honoring its creation according to God’s image as the greatest artist.
+Working with graphite, Prismacolor pencil, and egg tempera in my art, I try to capture the nude and clothed form, honoring its creation according to God’s image as the greatest artist.
 Each line and shadow in such figural works is not so much a detail of the body form as an expression of reverence for the sanctity of the human form.

 Meanwhile, I find refuge in the free expressiveness of abstract art, using traditional materials such as egg tempera and Sumi-e ink.
 These materials allow me to engage in a more introspective process of creating, with each layer a ballet of letting go and holding back.